NafiurSiddiqui/Lara-ground/README.md

 -   is a fancy term for how Laravel's way of interacting with your DB table.
 -   Each of the DB table will have a corresponding Eloquent model.
 -   If you have user table it will correspond to the User Model and instances of user will go to what is known as `active pattern` ( records of USER object inside the DB).

+# Creating a default DB

+-   `php artisan migrate` will generate a default db.
+-   Any additional changes, like adding columns, you can go to [database]('./database/migrations) and update changes.
+-   afterwards, run `... migrate:fresh` to update the columns in your db.

 # Creating User ( DEVELOPMENT )